Skip to main content

 Both the Oklahoma Arts Council and the College of Education provided grant support for the ARtS Initiative.
 Robin Fuxa, current field experiences coordinator for the college and a former clinical assistant professor, served as the co-principal investigator for the project.

-During the nine-week program, the project team worked with school teachers and teaching artists to deliver the program to upper elementary students at two Tulsa public schools sites — Mark Twain Elementary in the fall and Celia Clinton Elementary in the spring — twice a week.
+During the nine-week program, the project team worked with school teachers and teaching artists to deliver the program to upper elementary students at two Tulsa public school sites — Mark Twain Elementary in the fall and Celia Clinton Elementary in the spring — twice a week.
 College of Education graduate students Ana Yeorim Hwang, Mary Danley and Natalie Astigarraga also provided support during the after-school sessions.

 Seungho Moon works with Tulsa students in the ARtS Initiative he developed.
 The program promotes citizenship, equality and social justice.

-“It was really exciting to be able to give back to our school-based partners,” Fuxa says. “(Mark Twain Elementary) had a well-established after-school program that we were fortunate to build upon.
+“It was really exciting to be able to give back to our school-based partners,” Fuxa said. “(Mark Twain Elementary) had a well-established after-school program that we were fortunate to build upon.
 (Celia Clinton Elementary) was working hard to build up greater after-school opportunities for the students and community.
 We were thrilled to contribute to this endeavor.
 At both sites, the children’s art and words hold a lot to teach us.”

 The opening three weeks of the program were dedicated to creative writing.
 Students offered metaphors and wrote poetry to explain what citizenship meant to them.
 A student described active citizenship as a “puzzle piece” that is part of a community.
 The puzzle needs this “one piece” to “hold it together, to keep it in order… to make the puzzle complete.”